sgmurphy/wordpress-plugins/iubenda-cookie-law-solution/readme.txt

 == Upgrade Notice ==

-= 3.10.3 =
+= 3.10.4 =
-* Fix: Resolve conflict by updating variable names to prevent interference with Consent Database functionality
+* Fixed: Infinite loop on subdomains on AMP pages